sj19217/CS-Coursework/GUI/ipc.md

   * Read operand 2 data
   * Switch statement entry
   * Next depends on what type of operation this is
-* get_mem - Instructs the interpreter to return a dump of its memory
+* get_mem <amt> - Instructs the interpreter to return a dump of its memory up to the given address

 The types of data that can return are:
 * done_step <name> <other_args> - Tells the GUI that a step has been performed.
 The name, and corresponding other